tiktagus/tiktagweb/content/en/blog/releases/roadmap-v1.x.md

 Once you login [tiktag.us](https://tiktag.us) with your wallet, you'll need to go through a simple proof-of-ownership test.
 We'll implement Zero Knowledge algorithm to verify your claim on the asset's ownership, leaving a proof for others to check and verify.

 This is happening on an on-going basis as you keep using `tiktag` with a wallet you are controlling.
 Over time, `tiktag` makes it easier for you to prove your relationship with the asset in question.

+## Other planned features

+* Build middleware/infrastructure to support smooth user login UX, from web2 (social login) to web3 (wallet login) when necessary, such as enable Sui Wallet login + WeChat login (for KYC inm China)
+* Integrating with the [Sui Network](https://sui.io/) via data oracle such as [Switchboard.xyz](https://switchboard.xyz)
+* Trying and validating the `imageNFT` feature of Sui (when it's released), for referencing minted NFT to an image/assest privately stored by a user

 ## What's Next?